rezaandrian27/weekly-assessment-1/README.md

 No. 4 How would you implement the design to make similar as the mock up?

-Answer : i need to learn about the layout of this mockup design to understand what i should i do
+Answer : i need to learn about the layout of this mockup design to understand what should i do